jamiebull1/geomeppy/README.md

 ##Installation

-GeomEppy requires Numpy and Shapely.
+GeomEppy requires Numpy, Shapely, and optionally Matplotlib.

-Once these requirements are met, to install GeomEppy for Python 2.7 call `pip install geomeppy`.
+Once these requirements are met, to install GeomEppy for Python 2.7 or 3.5 call `pip install geomeppy`.

-Python 3.x versions are currently unsupported.
+Version 3.6 is currently not supported since it is not supported by Matplotlib.

 ##API